joho/php/content/posts/developers-on-call.md

+---
+title: 2017 In Review2
+description: A quick braindump of the year primarily to test out the new blogging feature I built for my site.
+publish_date: 2017-12-31

+ExpandedTitle: 2017 In Review
+ImagePath: /post-images/top-nine-2017.png
+ImageCaption: My Instagram top nine of 2017
+---
 Over the past few days Charity Majors has been at the centre of a wide ranging twitter debate around whether developers should go on call.
 Her position, which I agree with 100%, is that developers should.

 Because it's a conversation that's gone on many tangents, it's hard to pick a single twitter thread that's representative.
 This one in the middle is pretty good.